TrentonFunt/my-job-board/README.md

 5. **Open in browser**
 	- Visit `http://localhost:5173` (or the port shown in your terminal).

 ## Usage

+- **Modern Homepage**: Enjoy a visually improved homepage with testimonials and recommendations.
+- **Consistent Buttons**: All actions use the new Button component for a unified look and feel.

 - **Sign Up / Sign In**: Create an account or log in to access all features.
 - **Search Jobs**: Use the search bar and filters to find jobs.